 ReCORK America has partnered up with national retailers to establish wine cork collection locations nationwide.
 In addition, the organization partners with restaurants, businesses, resorts, wineries and wine retailers to collect their used corks from day-to-day business operations and recycle them into new materials.

-Recycled wine corks can be made into flooring tiles, building insulation, footwear, automotive gaskets, bulletin boards, packaging materials, soil conditioner and sports equipment.
+Recycled wine corks can be made into flooring tiles, building insulation, footwear, automotive gaskets, bulletin boards, packaging materials, soil conditioner and sports equipment – even beautiful patio sets.
 Natural corks, made from the bark of a cork tree, are ideal for recycling as they are renewable, natural, sustainable and energy-efficient.
 Synthetic corks made from petroleum-based products are not accepted for recycling through the program.

 According to ReCORK America, there are 13 billion natural cork wine stoppers sold in the world market each year, most of which end up in the landfill.
 It takes approximately 300,000 wine corks to yield a ton of cork for recycling into new product.

 Yep, human hair!
 Not only can human hair be composted, but it can actually be recycled into dense mats for soaking up oil.
 Public charity, Matter of Trust, began the Hair For Oil Spills Program in 2000 after Phil McCrory, a hair stylist from Alabama, watched news coverage of the 1989 Exxon Valdez oil spill and noticed the oil saturated fur on the Alaskan otters.